Platform-OS/tutorials-contact-us/README.md

 ### Available checkpoints

-* `checkpoint-defining-email` — matches the [Defining the email](https://documentation.platformos.com/get-started/contact-us-tutorial/defining-the-email) chapter
+* `checkpoint-defining-email` — matches the result of [Defining the email](https://documentation.platformos.com/get-started/contact-us-tutorial/defining-the-email) chapter
-* `checkpoint-testing` — matches the [Testing](https://documentation.platformos.com/get-started/contact-us-tutorial/testing-contact-create-command) the contact create command chapter
+* `checkpoint-testing` — matches the result of [Testing](https://documentation.platformos.com/get-started/contact-us-tutorial/testing-contact-create-command) the contact create command chapter
+* `checkpoint-common-styling` - matches the result of [Styling the Form](https://documentation.platformos.com/get-started/contact-us-tutorial/using-common-styling) chapter

 ### How to use a checkpoint